College & University Reads Resources

 1. Is the book accessible?
 Will students at different reading levels and with different interests be able to engage with the book?
 To this point, consider page count.
 A good rule of thumb is the “300 Rule”: if possible, choose a book with 300 pages or less.

 1. Does the book feature a protagonist students can relate to?
-They might be the same age or be dealing with similar life situations (change, challenge, adversity).
+Characters who are either the same age or dealing with similar life situations (change, challenge, adversity) will be generally more effective.

-1. Does the book present teachable themes, such as inclusiveness/diversity, global engagement, etc.?, and especially ones that will resonate with the faculties of diverse departments.
+1. Does the book present teachable themes, such as inclusiveness/diversity, global engagement, mental health, social justice, critical thinking, etc., as well as resonate with the faculties of multiple departments?

 1. Do the themes of the book correspond to your university’s strategic mission?
 Campus engagement and resources will be easier to secure if you make this relationship clear.

-1. Does the book embody the academic rigor that reflects the expectations you hold for your students?
+1. Does the book exemplify the academic rigor that reflects the expectations you hold for your students?

-You can view catalogs curated specifically for First Year Reading programs below.
+You can view our annual catalog curated specifically for first-year reading programs below.

 Programming Ideas

 Use digital and social media to your advantage.
-Use your university’s existing social media webpage or account (Facebook, Twitter, etc.) or create a dedicated page for your common reading program to build a community around the book selection, author visit, and other programming activities.
+Use your university’s existing social media webpage or accounts (Facebook, Twitter, etc.), or create a dedicated page for your common reading program to build a community around your book selection, author visit, and other programming activities.
 Many authors, publishers, and lecture agencies have existing material that can be posted to your community page.

 Prepare students.
 Consider introducing the book during the spring or summer prior to the beginning of the academic year.
 For example, if first-year students receive the book during Orientation, the Orientation Leaders and various speakers can advertise the program and build a feeling of community around the reading of the text.

 Organize campus-wide discussion groups.
-Some campuses use faculty, some use upper-class students, and some use a combination of faculty, staff, and students to facilitate these discussions.
-Again, this is a good way for the first-year student to feel that they are a part of the university community.
+Utilize faculty, student volunteers, or some combination of faculty, staff, and students to facilitate these discussions.
+Again, this is a good way for first-year students to feel that they are a part of the university community.

 Link the book to as much existing campus programming as possible.
 Can the Film Studies department co-sponsor a viewing of a film related to your book?
 Are there plays, arts exhibits, or other speakers coming to campus that you could tie into?
-Perhaps Student Activities can help as well?
-Reach out to faculty who teach courses relevant to your book selection, provide them with review copies of the book, invite them to events, and ask them to embed the book in their syllabi and courses.
-Your book selection committee will be a great resource in making these connections.
+Perhaps Student Activities can help organize events as well?
+Reach out to faculty who teach courses relevant to your book selection, provide them with review copies of the book, invite them to planning meetings, and ask them to embed the book in their syllabi and courses.
+If your book selection committee includes faculty members, they will be a great resource in making these connections.

-If having the book’s author speak is part of the plan for your reading program, it is important to consider author availability during the book selection process.
+If having the book’s author speak is a required part of the plan for your reading program, it is important to consider author availability during the book selection process.
 Speaking fees and availability can vary considerably.
-You don’t want to go through all the work to select a book, only to find out that the author’s speaking fee will not work for your budget, or s/he is not available to speak on the dates you need!
+You don’t want to go through all the work to select a book, only to find out that the author’s speaking fee will not work for your budget, or they are not available to speak on the dates you need!

-• Contact the author through his/her lecture agent or speaker’s bureau.
-Most authors will have an agent, and who will be able to provide information speaking fees and availability.
-Penguin Random House has in-house speakers bureau that can assist you with all of your speaker contacts and help you locate and coordinate with the appropriate agent.
+• Contact the author through their lecture agent or speakers bureau.
+Most authors will have an agent who will be able to provide information speaking fees and availability.
+Our in-house Penguin Random House Speakers Bureau can assist you with all of your speaker inquiries and help you locate and coordinate with the appropriate agent.
 They can be reached at speakers@penguinrandomhouse.com.
-For more information please refer to the Penguin Random House Speakers Bureau section below.
+For more information, please refer to the Penguin Random House Speakers Bureau section below.

 • Encourage as many faculty and students as possible to read the book in advance of the author’s visit.
 In addition to having more enthusiastic readers on campus to help you spread the good word about the book and your program, the author will likely have more interesting questions to make for a more intelligent and productive discussion.

-• Assign a faculty member or administrator to host the author.
-While one of the benefits of an author visit is for students to engage with the author, it is important to have a faculty member or administrator act as the dedicated host, someone who has the authority to assertively manage appearances—to turn down requests or move an author to the next location, for example.
+• Assign a faculty member or administrator to the author.
+While one of the benefits of an author visit is for students to engage with the author, it is important to have a faculty member or administrator act as a dedicated host to look after and make the author feel comfortable, as well as someone who has the authority to deflect any potential awkwardness—such as to turn down requests or move an author to the next location, for example.

 • Communicate and co-operate.
 Encourage university departments and divisions to coordinate in advance.
-Perhaps events may be co-sponsored so the author isn’t pulled in too many directions, and departments can share space, time, money, and other resources.
+Events may need to be co-sponsored so the author isn’t pulled in too many directions, and departments can share space, time, money, and other resources.

-• Consider having one large campus talk that is required of all students.
+• Consider having at least one large campus-wide talk that is required of all students.
 This makes the best use of both your programming time and the author’s time on campus.
-Many authors say that different departments and disciplines actually tend to have questions that are more similar in nature than they are different.
-Even if that is not the case, a diversity of questions is a good thing; it offers a richer conversation when different interests come together, and students learn more.
+Different departments and disciplines tend to have questions that are more similar in nature than not.
+Even if that is not the case, a diversity of questions is a positive offering a richer conversation.
+When different interests come together, students learn more.

 • Mix up the formats of events.
 The most successful visits offer the author and participants a variety of events to keep things fresh and engaging.
 Have the author speak at a podium for one event, do an on-stage sit-down Q&A at another, and participate in a group interview with faculty at a third.